Cirkit Designer Logo

 Introduction

 The ESP32-S2-Saola-1R, manufactured by Espressif Systems, is a powerful microcontroller designed for IoT applications.
-It features integrated Wi-Fi capabilities, a single-core processor, and 42 GPIO pins, making it ideal for a wide range of connectivity and control tasks.
-With its low power consumption and robust performance, the ESP32-S2 is well-suited for smart home devices, wearables, industrial automation, and other IoT solutions.
+It features integrated Wi-Fi capabilities, Bluetooth LE, and 42 GPIO pins, making it a versatile choice for a wide range of projects.
+With its high performance, low power consumption, and rich peripheral set, the ESP32-S2 is ideal for smart home devices, wearables, industrial automation, and more.

 Explore Projects Built with ESP32-S2 (42 Pin)